harehare/mq-tui/assets/demo.md

 ### Custom Filtering

-You can use complex filters with mqt:
+You can use complex filters with mq-tui:

 ```mq
 .h | select(.depth >= 2 and .depth <= 3)